-Fully modulating burners
+Fully-modulating burners

-To adjust the fully-modulating burners, use the CMF switch on the burner control panel (see next picture), instead of the TAB thermostat as described on the previous paragraphs about the progressive burners.
+.To adjust the fully-modulating burners, use the CMF switch on the burner control panel (see next picture), instead of the TAB thermostat as described on the previous paragraphs about the progressive burners.
 Go on adjusting the burner as described before, paying attention to use the CMF switch intead of TAB.

 The CMF position sets the oprating stages: to drive the burner to the high-flame stage, set CMF=1; to drive it to the low-flame stage, set CMF=2.
-To move the adjusting cam set CMF=1 or 2 and then CMF=0.